-Germany is Europe's economic powerhouse and a top destination for Indian IT professionals.
-With the EU Blue Card, lower living costs than the US/Canada, and strong worker protections, Germany offers a compelling alternative.
-Here's what ₹20-40 lakh packages translate to in Berlin and Munich.
+Germany is the biggest economy in Europe and a top destination for Indian IT professionals.
+The EU Blue Card is fast, living costs sit below the US or Canada, and worker protections are strong.
+Here is what ₹20-40 lakh packages become in Berlin and Munich.

 The EU Blue Card is the preferred work visa for skilled professionals.
 Requirements: